OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Appendix

 \subsection{More Details of OmniEarth-Bench}

-We provide additional details about the dataset, with Table \ref{tab:dimension1} and Table \ref{tab:dimension2} presenting statistics for each L4 dimension, along with their relationships to the L3 and L2 dimension.
-This clarifies the dataset's structure and composition.
+This section provides additional details about the dataset.
+We begin with a visual illustration (Fig.\ref{fig:example}) that highlights the structure and real-world applicability of OmniEarth-Bench, presenting a curated example from each scientific sphere to show how the benchmark spans from high-level domains (L1) down to specific, expert-defined tasks (L4).
+To complement this overview, Table \ref{tab:dimension1} and Table \ref{tab:dimension2} present detailed statistics for each L4 dimension, along with their relationships to the L3 and L2 dimensions, fully clarifying the dataset’s structure and composition.

+\textbf{Experiments setup.} Following MMBench~\citep{mmbench} and MME-Realworld~\citep{mmerealworld} methods, in the MCQ format of the VQA task, we manually created 5 options for each question: one correct answer, three distractors, and one special answer (unable to answer).
+We evaluated the accuracy and reported the L-1 dimension for the VQA task, with L-3 and L-4 results available in the Appendix~\ref{app-sec3} and Appendix~\ref{app-sec4}.
+All scores in Tab. \ref{tab:vqa} are reported as percentages (\%).
+For the Grounding task, we used precision, assessing accuracy based on the intersection between predicted and ground truth bounding boxes, with predictions deemed correct if IoU exceeds a threshold (0.5 and 0.7).
+For open-ended evaluation, we use an external LLM as a judge to automatically assess the correctness of the generated answers.
+Following the XLRS-Bench~\citep{xlrs-bench}, to evaluate the quality of the generated captions, we employed a comprehensive suite of standard metrics, including BLEU, METEOR, ROUGE\_L, and CIDEr.

+\textbf{Human Annotations vs. GPT Annotations.} All annotations are finished by experts and crowdsourcing annotators.
+Unlike MMBench~\cite{mmbench}, we did not use tools like GPT-4o~\cite{gpt4o}.
+It was driven by two key reasons: (1) GPT-4o cannot generate VQA data requiring deep domain expertise.
+Tasks under the Scientific-Knowledge Reasoning (L3) demand substantial background knowledge and must be constructed collaboratively by experts.
+(2) Although GPT-4o can generate samples for general perception or simple reasoning tasks, expert evaluation found the data to be low quality and insufficiently challenging.
+For example, in the visual grounding task, GPT-4o only detects highly salient structures, failing to support our goal of testing MLLMs on locating diverse buildings across complex scenes.
+As a result, all OmniEarth-Bench data was exclusively created by experts and annotators.